Generative AI in legal research: Opportunities and risks

 More recently, Michael Cohen was implicated by a judge in similarly using non-existent case citations.

-There are also judges entering orders requiring that the use of GenAI or even AI be revealed.
+There are also judges entering orders requiring the use of GenAI or even AI to be revealed.
 Many of these orders also require verification that any cases cited by the tool are real and stand for the proposition cited.

 These events are bound to make lawyers and legal professionals skittish about using GenAI, particularly for legal research.